rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 struct enable_if<true, T> { using type = T; }; // type member
 {% endhighlight %}

-This metafunction is used by placing it an access to the `type` member somewhere in a function template declaration.
+This metafunction is used by placing an access to its `type` member somewhere in a function template declaration.
 When the condition is false, substitution fails (because there's no `type`) and the overload is ignored.
 When the condition is true, it is substituted by the second template parameter.